-Can a Wheelchair Fit Through a 30-inch Door?
+Can a Wheelchair Fit Through a 30-Inch Door?

 Many people who’ve suffered from an injury or another debilitating experience that impacts their mobility use wheelchairs to commute and get around.
 Wheelchairs make it easy to get around from one destination to another while providing a comfortable seat to keep your body parts relaxed while traveling.
-Whether you know someone who uses a wheelchair or use one yourself, you know how complicated it can be to access certain doorways.
+Whether you know someone who uses a wheelchair or you use one yourself, you know how complicated it can be to access certain doorways.

 Choosing the right wheelchair for you

-Can a wheelchair fit through a 30-inch door?
+So, can a wheelchair fit through a 30-inch door?

 Most traditional residential and commercial buildings have doorways made with measurements of 30-32in wide.
 Since this is the standard door size for many buildings, it’s essential to know whether your wheelchair will fit through it.
 Informing yourself about the various door sizes out there will enable you to avoid accidents or other instances in which you won’t access specific areas or locations.